N8-CIR-Bede/documentation/rhel8/index.rst

 RHEL 8 Migration
 ================

+.. admonition:: Migration Complete

+   The RHEL 8 migration process is now complete, with all login and compute nodes using the RHEL 8 environment.

-Bede is in the process of an Operating System upgrade from Red Hat Enterprise Linux 7 (RHEL 7) to Red Hat Enterprise Linux 8 (RHEL 8).
+Bede has now completed the Operating System upgrade from Red Hat Enterprise Linux 7 (RHEL 7) to Red Hat Enterprise Linux 8 (RHEL 8).
-This upgrade will enable the use of newer software versions, such as CUDA 11.
+This upgrade enables the use of newer software versions, such as CUDA 11.

 However, it may impact your use of Bede: